nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

 end
 ```

-Fonts and fontsizes are correct now!
+Fonts and fontsizes are correct now, and the figure size fits perfectly into LaTeX:
+You can  directly include it with `\includegraphics{plot.pdf}`, _without even setting some `[width=\linewidth]`_!

+## Combining TuePlots.jl's themes with your custom theme

 But we're not quite happy with the result yet.
 Let's make the plot more beautiful, e.g. by making lines thinner and reducing the padding.